Two-way radio: Analog

+Analog systems may also transmit voice in the same frequency bands except for VHF mid-band, but with the addition of VHF low band (25–50 MHz).
+Historically, all two-way voice communications was analog.

 Digital

 Digital systems may communicate text messages from computer-aided dispatch (CAD).
 For example, a display in a tow truck may give a textual location for a call and any related details.
 The tow truck driver may press an acknowledge button, sending data in the opposite direction and flagging the call as received by the driver.
 They can be used for analog telemetry systems, such as the livestock tank levels, as described above.
 Another possibility is the lubricating oil pressure in a transit bus engine, or the current speed of the bus.
 Analog conditions are translated into data words.
 Some systems send radio paging messages which can either 1) beep a paging receiver, 2) send a numeric message, or 3) send a text message.

+Engineered systems

-Engineered versus not engineeredEngineered systems are designed to perform close to a specification or standard.
+Engineered systems are designed to perform close to a specification or standard.
 They are designed as systems with all equipment matched to perform together.
 For example, a modern, local government two-way radio system in the US may be designed to provide 95% area coverage in an urban area.
 System designers use radio frequency models, terrain models, and signal propagation modeling software in an attempt to accurately estimate where radios will work within a defined geographic area.
 The models help designers choose equipment, equipment locations, antennas, and estimate how well signals will penetrate buildings.
-These models will be backed-up by drive testing and actual field signal level measurements.
+These models will be backed up by drive testing and actual field measurements of parameters such as received signal strength, bit error rate, or delivered audio quality.
 Designers adjust antenna patterns, add or move equipment sites, and design antenna networks in a way that will accomplish the intended level of performance.